marcocattai/MCCoreDataStack/README.md

 end
 ```

-###Manually (iOS 7+, OS X 10.9+)
+###Manually (iOS 7+)

-To use this library in your project manually you may:
+To use this library on iOS 7

-for Projects, just drag Library folder to the project tree
+- drag Library folder to the project tree
-Build the project and import #import "[YourProductModuleName]-Swift.h"
+- Build the project
+- #import "[YourProductModuleName]-Swift.h"

 ##How to use: